 $ sudo apt-get install adobereader-enu

-Evince is a document viewer basically designed for GNOME desktop environment.
-It comes bundled with all Linux repositories and you can install it manually using the command given below.
-Evince is a lightweight and simple PDF reader which offers very good overall user experience.
+Evince is a document viewer basically designed for the GNOME desktop environment.
+It comes bundled with all Linux repositories, and you can install it manually using the command given below.
+Evince is a lightweight and simple PDF reader which offers a very good overall user experience.

-Evince offers features such as Thumbnails, Search Tool, Printing and Encrypted Document Viewing.
+Evince offers Thumbnails, Search Tool, Printing, and Encrypted Document Viewing features.
 It supports document formats like PDF, XPS, Postscript, dvi, etc.

-Okular is a cross-platform document reader developed by the KDE community for KDE desktop environment.
-Okular offers more features as compared to Evince and supports document file formats like PDF, PostScript, DjVu, XPS and many others.
+Okular is a cross-platform document reader developed by the KDE community for the KDE desktop environment.
+Okular offers more features than Evince and supports document file formats like PDF, PostScript, DjVu, XPS and many others.

-Okular features includes page annotations, extract text from PDF file to text file, bookmarks and many more.
+Okular features include page annotations, extracting text from a PDF file to a text file, bookmarks and many more.
 It works smoothly on low-end machines and also handles large PDF files effortlessly.
-You can install Okular manually using following command.
+You can install Okular manually using the following command.

-Zathura is free and very easy to use lightweight document viewer which is very popular among Linux users.
+Zathura is a free and easy-to-use lightweight document viewer popular among Linux users.
 Zathura offers features like search, mouse-free navigation, synctex support, bookmarks, automatic document reloading and easy customization.

-Zathura has very simple user interface which works on minimal hardware resources.
-It supports document file formats such as PDF, PostScript, DjVu and others.
-You can install this document viewer from Ubuntu Software Centre or manually from Terminal using following command.
+Zathura has a very simple user interface that works on minimal hardware resources.
+It supports document file formats such as PDF, PostScript, DjVu, etc. You can install this document viewer from Ubuntu Software Centre or manually from Terminal using the following command.

 MuPDF is a free and open-source document viewer developed in C. It is a lightweight document viewer which supports document file formats like PDF, XPS, EPUB, OpenXPS, etc.

-MuPDF is a simple yet powerful document viewer which offers features like software library, command line tools, document annotations, edit and convert documents to HTML, PDF, CBZ and many other file formats.
-To install MuPDF you can head over to Ubuntu Software Centre or you can also install it using following command.
+MuPDF is a simple yet powerful document viewer which offers features like software library, command-line tools, document annotations, edit and converts documents to HTML, PDF, CBZ and many other file formats.
+To install MuPDF you can head over to Ubuntu Software Centre or install it using the following command.

 ePDF viewer offers features like search, bookmark, annotations, etc. You can install this document viewer directly from Ubuntu Software Centre.

-Foxit Reader is a cross-platform PDF reader which offers features like shared viewing, create and edit, digitally sign and print PDF files.
-It has very slick user interface which offers very good overall user experience.
+Foxit Reader is a cross-platform PDF reader that offers shared viewing, creating and editing, and digitally signing and printing PDF files.
+It has a very slick user interface that offers a good overall user experience.

 Foxit Reader supports many document file formats including PDF, PostScript, XPS and other document file formats.
 To install Foxit Reader run following commands in Terminal one-by-one.